visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 tool used to convert this documentation from its original OpenOffice format converted all tables to the *grid* style of table which is kinda sorta like ascii art.
 Large tables can result in individual lines that span many widths of the editor window.
-It is combersome to deal with but rich in capabilities.
+It is cumbersome to deal with but rich in capabilities.

 .. _contributing_math: